New Course Information for 2023

 - Launceston Clinical School

-By the time you’ve finished your fifth and final year of study, you’ll possess the skills, knowledge and attitudes to begin supervised practice as an intern in Australia or New Zealand.
-Plus, you will have laid the foundations for a career that is always enlightening and endlessly rewarding.
+By the time you have finished your fifth and final year of study, you will possess the skills, knowledge and attitudes to begin supervised practice as an intern in Australia or New Zealand and you will have laid the foundations for a career that is always enlightening and endlessly rewarding.

-The MBBS curriculum has four Domains as an organising principle, under which the learning outcomes are grouped and assessed.
-They incorporate the University of Tasmania's generic graduate profile and the Australian Medical Council recommendations regarding knowledge, skills and attitudes of a medical graduate in Australia and New Zealand.
+The BMedScMD curriculum has four Domains as its organising principle, under which the learning outcomes are grouped and assessed.
+They incorporate the University of Tasmania's graduate profile objectives and the Australian Medical Council’s recommendations regarding knowledge, skills and attitudes of a medical graduate.

 The four Domains are: